What is an Executor's role?

 - You can ask a solicitor to help you with your role as an Executor and they can also help with Probate if this is required.
 Any mistakes you make could result in you being legally and financially responsible.

 If you need help with any aspects of a Will, being an Executor or managing Probate, please get in touch and we will help you.
-Contact Gareth Horner on 01264 325834, by email: email@example.com or contact us via our no obligation online contact form.
+Contact Tom Pettman on 01264 325810, by email: firstname.lastname@example.org or contact us via our no-obligation online contact form.

 Return to News